 Questions and answers

-SULF has decided to suspend all centrally organised activities during March and April.
-For local events, the local SULF association at the relevant higher education institute will decide whether the activity should go ahead as planned.
+Regarding local activities, the local SULF association at the each higher education institution will decide whether the activity is to go ahead as planned.
 If the SULF Central Office receives information regarding cancelled events, we will include this information in our events calendar (in Swedish).
-(16/3)

 Only medical doctors are able to decide whether to place a person in quarantine if they have been or can be presumed to have been infected.
 If such a decision has been made, you must not work.
 If you work in the state sector, the collective agreement states that you are entitled to retain your salary if a doctor has decided that you must not work because you are, or are suspected to be, a carrier of infection.
 This is referred to as disease carrier pay.